Lcommunication in a pair is regularly relayed in the background, yet it is one of the main areas for improvement.

-Communicating is talking, but also and above all listening.
+To communicate is to speak, but also and above all to listen.

-Padel can be a dangerous sport if there is no communication on the court in a pair.
-When you start padel, you sometimes have to put your technical facilities aside.
+Le padel can be a dangerous sport if there is no communication on the pitch in a pair.
+When we embark on the padel, you sometimes have to put your technical facilities aside.
 Most often, it is the gifted players who tend to ignore communication and especially listening.
-A defect that can be observed in particular in players who are new to padel and who come from individual sports.
+A defect that we observe in particular in players who discover the padel and who come from individual sports.

 Your partners, respect them, and you will see that a mountain of pleasure is offered to you with this sport.